why Huntington Bancshares Incorporated [HBAN] is a Good Choice for Investors After New Price Target of $17.36

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HBAN shares is $17.36 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HBAN stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Piper Sandler have made an estimate for Huntington Bancshares Incorporated shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 05, 2021.
-The new note on the price target was released on December 17, 2020, representing the official price target for Huntington Bancshares Incorporated stock.
-Previously, the target price had yet another raise from $11 to $16.50, while JP Morgan kept a Overweight rating on HBAN stock.
+Raymond James have made an estimate for Huntington Bancshares Incorporated shares, keeping their opinion on the stock as Strong Buy, with their previous recommendation back on June 23, 2021.
+While these analysts kept the previous recommendation, Piper Sandler raised their target price from $13.50 to $15.
+The new note on the price target was released on January 05, 2021, representing the official price target for Huntington Bancshares Incorporated stock.
+On December 15, 2020, analysts increased their price target for HBAN shares from 11 to 16.50.

 How has HBAN stock performed recently?

-Huntington Bancshares Incorporated [HBAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.80.
-With this latest performance, HBAN shares dropped by -11.86% in over the last four-week period, additionally plugging by 10.86% over the last 6 months – not to mention a rise of 32.94% in the past year of trading.
+Huntington Bancshares Incorporated [HBAN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 10.10.
+With this latest performance, HBAN shares dropped by -5.68% in over the last four-week period, additionally plugging by 17.35% over the last 6 months – not to mention a rise of 47.72% in the past year of trading.

 Huntington Bancshares Incorporated [HBAN]: Deeper insight into the fundamentals